Geming400/wraith-vault-custom-reward/README.md

 mitmdump --mode transparent -s main.py
 ```

-Or use it the interactive version of mitmproxy:
+Or use it the interactive version of mitmproxy :

 ```cmd
 mitmproxy --mode transparent -s main.py
 ```

 > [!TIP]
-> Every time you change the reward, you won't need to execute the `mitmproxy` command again. `mitmproxy` updates it's modules every a new **saved change** has been made
+> Every time you change the reward, you won't need to execute the `mitmproxy` command again. `mitmproxy` updates it's modules every a new **saved change** has been made.

 ## Changing the reward

 You can easily change the reward's content.
-At the top of the file you can see:
+At the top of the file you can see :

 ```py
 REWARD_ID = None # You will need to set a unique ID every time